-Aim of the Network
+Aims of the Network

-The aim of the network is to:
+The UALL international network is seeking to:

-- Provide a global context to the work of UALL
+- Provide a global context to the work of UALL UK

-Area of Work
+Areas of Work

-The network could take responsibility for:
+The network has a responsibility for:

 - Provide an overview of current practice and events of global interest

 - Promoting research and consultancy as appropriate

 The Network meets approximately 4 times per year to include meetings at the UALL Annual Conference and the UALL Annual General Meeting plus two further meetings /events as required.
 There is also provision for online seminars on topics of special interest for members.